Table of Contents

-The manifestations, sites of involvement, development, treatment and mortality are not the same and are based on the type of the disease.
+The manifestations, involvement sites, development, treatment, and mortality depend on the type of disease.

 Intrauterine HSV Infection

-Before we discuss neonatal HSV infections in detail, let us talk about the least common type of HSV infections in the pediatric population, intrauterine HSV infections.
+The least common type of HSV infection in the pediatric population is intrauterine HSV infection.
 The estimated incidence of intrauterine HSV infection is 1 in 300,000 live births.

 The main manifestations of intrauterine HSV infection are:

-Because of the severe manifestations, the diagnosis is rarely missed at time of birth.
+Because of its severe manifestations, the diagnosis is rarely missed at the time of birth.

 Disseminated Neonatal HSV Infection

-The disseminated form of neonatal HSV infection is reported in one quarter of the cases.
+The disseminated form of neonatal HSV infection is reported in one-quarter of cases.
 The disease involves the:

 Patients might present with:

-Despite the severity of the presentation, up to 83 % of the survivals are expected to recover and develop normally.
-Mortality rate is highest in this form of disease, around 29 %.
+Despite the severity of the presentation, up to 83% of infected neonates recover and develop normally.
+The mortality rate is around 29%.

 Central Nervous System (CNS) Neonatal HSV Infection

-One third of the cases of neonatal HSV infection mainly present with CNS disease.
-Unfortunately, CNS neonatal HSV disease has a grim prognosis with only one third of the survivals achieving normal development 1 year after adequate antiviral treatment.
-Mortality from CNS disease is estimated to be around 4 %.
+One-third of the cases of neonatal HSV infection present with CNS disease.
+Unfortunately, CNS neonatal HSV disease has a grim prognosis; only one-third of the survivors develop normally one year after adequate antiviral treatment.
+Mortality from CNS disease is estimated to be around 4%.